Rasmuzeri/bittium_case_2/README.md

 5. The response will appear in the chat window, showing improved code that follows best practices.

-6. You can continue the conversation by sending additional messages or questions.
+6. You can copy any message content by clicking the "Copy" button below each message.

-7. To start a new conversation, click the "Reset Chat" button.
+7. To start a new conversation, click the "New Conversation" button.

+8. Your conversation history is saved automatically and can be accessed from the sidebar.

 ## Features

+- **Conversation Management**:
+  - Multiple conversations stored in a sidebar
+  - Ability to switch between different conversations
+  - Delete individual conversations
+  - Automatic naming of conversations based on first message

+- **Chat Interface**:
-- **Chat Interface**: A clean, modern chat interface with user messages aligned to the right and AI responses to the left
+  - Clean, modern chat interface with user messages aligned to the right and AI responses to the left
+  - Copy functionality for each message
+  - Visual feedback when copying message content

+- **Theme Support**:
+  - Toggle between light and dark modes
+  - Theme preference is remembered between sessions
+  - Smooth transition animations between themes

+- **Voice Input**:
-- **Voice Input**: Speak your queries using the microphone button
+  - Speak your queries using the microphone button
-- **Enter to Send**: Press Enter to quickly send messages
-- **Reset Functionality**: Clear the chat history with a single click
+  - Visual feedback during voice recording

+- **Responsive Design**:
+  - Collapsible sidebar for better mobile experience
-- **Responsive Design**: Works well on various screen sizes
+  - Works well on various screen sizes
+  - Adaptive layout based on screen size

+- **Persistence**:
+  - All conversations are saved to localStorage
+  - Theme preference is remembered
+  - Active conversation is restored on page reload

 ## Project Architecture